Amitro123/automation-service/CODE_REVIEW.md

 ## 3. Confirmed Environment Status
 The environment is correctly set up with `python-dotenv`, `fastapi`, and other dependencies.
 The API server functions correctly when the `.env` file is present.

-### 2024-07-26 Review Summary
+### [2024-10-27] Code Review Summary - src/automation_agent/utils.py

 - **Score**: 9
 - **Key Issues**: None identified.
-- **Action Items**: Consider docstring formatting (reST/Markdown) and add a unit test for the example in the docstring to ensure accuracy and maintainability.
+- **Action Items**:
+    - Consider adding an explicit empty string check in `truncate_string`.
+    - Ensure comprehensive unit tests cover all aspects of `truncate_string`.
+    - Consider adding parameter validation for `max_length` (e.g., prevent negative values).
+    - Review existing tests to ensure they still pass after this change.